gricn/tcm_music_frontend/README.md

-Developed by bucmers: blink & gricn.
+Developed by BUCMers: blink & gricn.